sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 // TODO [+react]: Refactor this when we use React.
 // TODO [-lodash]: If we remove lodash we need to change this.

-// TODO [lodash@>10]: Lodash has a new way to do this, when we bump version let's use it.
+// TODO [lodash@>10]: Lodash has a new way to do this; when we bump to its version let's use it.
-// TODO [lodash@>=10]: Lodash has a new way to do this, when we bump version let's use it.
+// TODO [lodash@>=10]: Lodash has a new way to do this; when we bump to its version let's use it.

 // TODO [2200-12-25, +popura, lodash@>10]: Combo.

-// TODO [engine:node@>12]: When we bump version we can use import/export.
+// TODO [engine:node@>12]: When we bump to this Node version we can use import/export.

 /*
  * TODO [2200-12-25]: Yet